Putting the people of New Hampshire first

 In this capacity, I was appointed by the governor to be a member of the Oversight Commission on Children’s Services.
 My work as a victim's advocate brings the perspective of the crisis centers to the table, giving voice to the voiceless.

-I continue to patriciate on the New Hampshire Human Trafficking Collaborative Task Force.
+I continue to participate on the New Hampshire Human Trafficking Collaborative Task Force.
 Sex and labor trafficking are a problem here in NH we are just beginning to understand the scope of, and provide services and justice for, victims of human trafficking.
 I travel throughout Southern NH providing trainings for medical professionals and law enforcement in identifying victims of human trafficking and providing services.

 In 2021, the Exeter chapter of the Greater Federation of Women’s Clubs honored me with its “Unity Award,” for my efforts on behalf of New Hampshire’s children.